-Detroit, Michigan: World's Largest Stove - GoneAn antique-style wood-burning stove that weighs 15 tons and stands 25 feet high.
+Detroit, Michigan: World's Largest Stove - Burned (Closed)An antique-style wood-burning stove that weighed 15 tons and stood 25 feet high.
 Built in 1893, it was dismantled in 1974, then un-dismantled in 1998.
 Destroyed by fire in August 2011.

 Michigan State Fairgrounds

 - North side of downtown, on the Michigan State Fairgrounds.
 I-75 exit 59 onto Eight Mile Rd and head west.